lspope/elvie_review_analysis/README.md

-## Analyzing Elvie Product Reviews
+## Analyzing Product Reviews

 ## Introduction
-The goal of this project is to perform analysis on Elvie products reviews to identify trends and explore user feedback.
+The goal of this portfolio project is to demonstrate product review analysis.
+Review data was downloaded from an open platform review website for personal, non-commercial use.

 ![cook](./images/andrae-ricketts-3Qi0PkM_Wes-unsplash.jpg)